Coutts

 Coutts & Company (/ˈkuːts/) is a British private bank and wealth manager headquartered in London, England.

-Founded in 1692, it is the eighth oldest bank in the world.
+Founded in 1692, it is the seventh oldest bank in continuous operation.
 Today, Coutts forms part of NatWest Group's wealth management division.
 In the Channel Islands and the Isle of Man, Coutts Crown Dependencies operates as a trading name of The Royal Bank of Scotland International Limited.
 In 2021, Coutts achieved B-Corp status, becoming only the third UK bank to achieve the certification.